digideskio/web-centric_comp/wcc_a1.md

 ## Description of Proposed System ##

 The proposed system is centered around a website.
-The latter would be host to information.
+The latter would be host to information about the business, be a means of two-way communication with the business and enable users to buy products of the business.

-Users would have the option to register to benefit from a personalised experience The solution would also feature an
+Users will have the option to register to benefit from a personalised experience.
+The solution will also feature a web-app that will only be accessible the business's owner.
+The web-app will be connected to the website's database and consist of a dashboard which will, for instance, display the description and of orders for the day and the business's stock.
+It will also double as a Point-Of-Sales app to be used at the shop's counter, replacing the current spreadsheet, such that sales immediately update stock in the database. ...

 ## Justification ##

-The client currently relies
+The client currently relies on traditional means of advertising such as business cards ...

 A website enables the business to tap into a certain demographic unattainable before: that of the ever-growing user base of internet services.
-The
+We postulate that an online presence for Epi de Dieu ltée would help it gain an edge over its competitors in its field.

-Streamlined workflow with less interruptions
+Streamlined workflow with less interruptions.
-Increased productivity with employees aren’t required to answer phone calls etc.
+Increased productivity since employees aren’t required to answer phone calls etc.
-A web app has the advantage that it is easily , is consistently accessible from a range of devices
+A web-app has the advantage that it is easily scalable.
+It also, is consistently accessible from a range of devices

 An order portal produces direct revenue and measurable profit

-The solution that is recommended for the client is to create an online image We postulate that an online image for Epi de Dieu ltée would be